Sonata for Bassoon and Piano

 world premiere: 26 February 2005

-Sonata for Bassoon and Piano was composed for and is dedicated to Eric Goldman on the occasion of his Graduate Recital at Carnegie Mellon University.
-The work was recently included on the list of required repertoire for the 2007 Meg Quigley Vivaldi Competition.
-It will be performed in over 100 auditions for the Meg Quigley Prize, whose final rounds will be performed as part of the International Double Reed Society conference in Ithaca, New York.
+program notes: Sonata for Bassoon and Piano was composed for and is dedicated to Eric Goldman on the occasion of his Graduate Recital at Carnegie Mellon University.
+The work was included on the list of required repertoire for the 2007 Meg Quigley Vivaldi Competition, and was performed by the winners at the International Double Reed Society conference in Ithaca, New York.

 Movement I is lilting and lively in nature with a jazzy, syncopated interplay between the bassoon and piano.
 Some of these rhythmic materials employ mixed meters and hemiolas, while the harmonic and melodic materials make use of whole-tone scales and polytonality.